Coastal Carolina vs. Texas State NCAA Football Odds, Plays and Insights | November 20, 2021

 - Texas State has played 10 games, with five wins against the spread.

-- Texas State's games this year have hit the over five times in 10 opportunities (50%).
+- Texas State's games this season have eclipsed the over/under five times in 10 opportunities (50%).

-- Texas State is 4-3 against the spread and 3-4 overall when the team churns out more than 326.1 yards.
+- Texas State is 4-3 against the spread and 3-4 overall when the team piles up more than 326.1 yards.

-- The Bobcats have turned the ball over 20 times this season, 11 more turnovers than the Chanticleers have forced (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.